- Docs

 FTP and FTPS

-FTP was developed more than 50 years ago, and it lacks the security and functionality compared to modern protocols that organizations depend upon, commonly requiring making exceptions in corporate firewalls.
+FTP was developed more than 50 years ago.
+It lacks the security and functionality of modern protocols and often requires exceptions in corporate firewalls.
 Files.com is trusted by thousands of customers to provide hosted FTP services for legacy compatibility.

-While Files.com remains committed to supporting FTP connections, our Desktop, Mobile, Web portal, SDKs, API, and Command Line app, offer better performance and security than FTP.
-Visit our Preferred Apps For File Transfer page to learn about and download the Files.com native apps as an alternative to FTP.
+Files.com remains committed to supporting FTP connections.
+Our Desktop, Mobile, Web portal, SDKs, API, and Command Line app offer better performance and security than FTP.
+See Preferred Apps For File Transfer to learn about and download the Files.com native apps as an alternative to FTP.

 Terminology

-The acronym FTP stands for File Transfer Protocol, which is defined by the standard RFC 959.
+The acronym FTP stands for File Transfer Protocol, defined by RFC 959.
 It encompasses both the unencrypted "plain" FTP and the encrypted FTP protocols.
-The encrypted variant is commonly known as FTPS, but it may also be referred to as FTP(S), FTPeS, explicit FTPS, or implicit FTPS.
+The encrypted variant is commonly known as FTPS, and is also referred to as FTP(S), FTPeS, explicit FTPS, or implicit FTPS.

-In our platform settings and documentation, when we use the term FTP, it inclusively refers to both unencrypted and encrypted versions.
-If a setting or document specifically pertains to unencrypted "plain" FTP, it will be explicitly noted.
-The same clarity will be provided for encrypted FTP.
+In our platform settings and documentation, the term FTP refers inclusively to both unencrypted and encrypted versions.
+When a setting or document pertains specifically to unencrypted "plain" FTP, that is explicitly noted.
+The same clarity applies for encrypted FTP.

 FTP and FTPS are often used interchangeably because encrypted FTP has become the de facto standard.
-Unencrypted "plain" FTP is now rarely supported, typically only found in legacy systems that cannot be updated to modern security standards.
+Unencrypted "plain" FTP is rarely supported now, typically only in legacy systems that cannot be updated to modern security standards.

-FTP can sometimes be used generically in conversation to refer to any file transfer method, not just the File Transfer Protocol.
+FTP is also sometimes used generically in conversation to refer to any file transfer method, not just the File Transfer Protocol.
 For instance, someone might say "I'm FTPing a file to you," which could mean using FTP, SFTP, WebDAV, HTTPS, or another file transfer method.
-In all instances within our platform and documentation, FTP specifically refers to the File Transfer Protocol as defined in RFC 959.
+In our platform and documentation, FTP specifically refers to the File Transfer Protocol as defined in RFC 959.

 FTP Topics

-The subpages in this section are the primary documentation for FTP on Files.com.
-They cover both correct configuration and common failure modes, so you can debug issues without needing a separate troubleshooting section.
+The subpages cover both correct configuration and common failure modes, so you can debug issues without a separate troubleshooting section.

 - Start here to get connected: Connection Settings In Your FTP App

-- Need ports and connection profiles (explicit/implicit, passive ports): Supported Connection Profiles and Ports
+- Ports and connection profiles (explicit/implicit, passive ports): Supported Connection Profiles and Ports

-- Need to pick the right FTPS security mode: Implicit vs Explicit Security FTPS
+- Picking the right FTPS security mode: Implicit vs Explicit Security FTPS

-- Need to understand firewall behavior (Active vs Passive): Active vs Passive Mode FTP
+- Firewall behavior (Active vs Passive): Active vs Passive Mode FTP

-- Need a login banner (MOTD): FTP Custom Welcome Message
+- Login banner (MOTD): FTP Custom Welcome Message

-- Users see the wrong folder structure when connecting: Per-User Folders
+- Wrong folder structure when users connect: Per-User Folders

-- Files look corrupted after transfer: ASCII vs Binary Transfers
+- Files corrupted after transfer: ASCII vs Binary Transfers

 - Uploads "succeed" but files don't arrive: Automatically Creating Folders Upon Upload

-- Your client leaves partial files behind: Partially Uploaded Files
+- Client leaves partial files behind: Partially Uploaded Files

 Get The File Orchestration Platform Today